 Noah started homeschooling in 6th grade, so he was somewhat self-sufficient.
 I chose Power Homeschool, an online, video-based curriculum, which hosted certified teacher-taught lessons.
-This was super helpful in allowing me time to work my regular office hours.
-However, there were times when I did instruct Noah myself.
-For example, this year I had to relearn Algebra to be able to help with those lessons.
-At the end of the year we were doing math 4 out of five days of the week.
-Noah also did a spelling and writing course, which I 100% taught him using various resources.
-Otherwise, Noah managed his other classes on his own.
+I’m very pro-teacher and many teacher friends who also knew homeschool suggested this program.
+There were times when I did instruct Noah myself.
+For example, this year I re-learned Algebra to help with lessons.
+By the end of the year we were doing math 4 out of 5 days of the week.
+Noah also did a spelling and writing course, which I 100% taught using various teacher-recommended resources.
+Otherwise, Noah managed the other classes on his own.

-I highly recommend Power Homeschool to many of my home educating friends.
-The interface is simple and easy and there is such a variety of great courses for elementary through high school.
+I highly recommend Power Homeschool to my home educating friends, especially those who are still working, have multiple children, etc. The interface is simple and easy and there is such a variety of great courses for elementary through high school.
 They’re always adding more classes, too!
 The lessons are short and sweet, which meant there was no added “fluff.”
 Noah completed school in a few hours most days.

 I made Noah’s “lesson plans” a few weeks at a time.
 Last year, I found The Family Homeschool Planner and it was a huge help in keeping us organized.
 The Power Homeschool interface is great and will allow you to set lesson completion goals for each week, but I wanted to be a little more detailed in what I expected of Noah.
 Adjustments were made many times, but at least there was a goal and a plan!

 It’s very true that homeschool allows for flexibility.
 Noah’s grandmother passed away the first week of 7th grade, so needless to say we got a rocky start.
 There were times when school was done later in the afternoon or even on weekends if I had appointments or something came up.
-We even took a weeklong cruise vacation the end of February!
+We even took a weeklong cruise vacation the end of February, which I turned into a little research project!
 As long as Noah was on track, he was allowed to indulge in the same spring break and holiday times as his public school friends.
 The flexibility is something I will greatly miss!

-Running your own small business allows you to set your own schedule for the most part.
+Running a small business allows you to set your own schedule for the most part.
+I’ve made some adjustments, but nothing I would deem major.
 In the past, I could schedule family sessions during weekday mornings.
 With homeschool, I had to readjust to later times and luckily my clients were super understanding.
 In the past I used to hold my in office meetings with clients in the evenings.
 With school and office work, I was exhausted by the end of the day.
 I started to hold more Facetime and phone conversations instead.
 On the days I had evening sessions, I would spend a little less time in the office that morning.

 I utilized my social media planner, CoSchedule, more than ever!
 I swear, my studio software, 17hats became a living, breathing person.
 Haha!
 Seriously, though.
 Outsourcing and creative technology is so worth the investment.
-You can see all the other resources I use to run my business here.
+I use several software applications that automate tasks.
+It’s a must for any sole artist.

-Goodness, I know my son better now than ever.
+Goodness, Tim and I know our son better than ever.
 He may be a teenager, but his tone of voice and mannerisms are engrained in my every day.
 We have created a trusting and mutually respectful relationship.

-I say the above because I know there are many other parents in our situation and have considered homeschool.
+I explain the above because I know there are many other parents in our situation who have considered homeschool.
 I know this because you’ve reached out to me.
 You’re looking for acceptance, but here’s the thing, you don’t need it!
 You need a plan, yes.
 But you don’t need anyone to give you permission or their blessing to move forward.
-Don’t listen to others who have never considered homeschool for their family, or haven’t researched the actual facts.
+Don’t listen to others who have never considered homeschool for their family, or haven’t done any research.
 If you find you need a push, feel free to reach out to me.
 I’m not an expert, but I’m here to cheer you on with whatever you feel is right for your child.

 I will NOT miss the lesson planning or the balancing act of work/school, but I will terribly miss my son once 8th grade starts.
 I will miss seeing his “ah ha!” moments as he learns new concepts.
 We learned a lot together and a lot about our little family.
 Noah learned first hand what it’s like to run a small business.
 He got to be mostly in charge of his education.
 He stared illness, disability, and unfortunately, death right in the face.
 He learned LIFE lessons, and to me, those are the greatest ones of all.